wullm/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 prevent the smoothing length from going below this value in dense environments.
 This will lead to smoothing over more particles than specified by :math:`\eta`.

+Finally, for the Wendland-CX kernels in 3D, we allow for the use of the E0 density correction in Dehnen & Aly (2012) Equation 19.
+We define the parameters for this internally in the code, and this option can be switched on using the ``use_epsilon_density_correction`` option.
+In practice, this correction makes little difference, but we recommend using it for the kernels for which it is available.

 The final set of parameters in this section determine the initial and minimum temperatures of the particles.